OSC/ood-documentation/source/app-sharing.rst

    home directory that other users can launch.
 This is similar to adding to your PATH the bin directory of another user.

-The rest of this document addresses OnDemand's support for Executable Sharing.

-.. warning:: Executable sharing means the app and all its code runs as the user
-             executing it, like everything else in OnDemand.
-User's might not realize this.
-We currently do not provide an opt in screen warning users that this app "will have permission to do everything on their behalf and act as them".
-As a result, you should fully trust whoever you enable to do share apps using executable sharing.

 File System Permissions
 -----------------------